+This series is concerned with describing and analyzing a range of phenomena surrounding this field.
 Serving to ground theory and research on 'globalization', the Routledge book series on 'Transnationalism' offers the latest empirical studies and ground-breaking theoretical works on contemporary socio-economic, political and cultural processes which span international boundaries.
 Contributions to the series are drawn from Sociology, Economics, Anthropology, Politics, Geography, International Relations, Business Studies and Cultural Studies.

-Transnationalism aims to address the needs of students and teachers and these titles will be published in hardback and paperback.
+The series consists of two strands: Transnationalism aims to address the needs of students and teachers and these titles will be published in hardback and paperback.

-Edited By Paul Kennedy, Victor Roudometof
+By Paul Kennedy, Victor Roudometof

 Communities across Borders examines the many ways in which national, ethnic or religious groups, professions, businesses and cultures are becoming increasingly tangled together.
 It show how this entanglement is the result of the vast flows of people, meanings, goods and money that ...

-Edited By Frank Webster
+By Professor Frank Webster

 This volume addresses these key issues through an analysis of important theoretical debates on issues such as digital democracy, cultural politics and transnational communities.
 Featuring contributors from both sides of the Atlantic, the book contains a series of case studies on new social ...